Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Comparison of criteria for steady-state chaos

 As a general example, we consider random Liouvillians.
-Random Liouvillians are the generators of a class of completely-positive and trace-preserving maps, whose spectra match the universal predictions of non-Hermitian random matrix theory \cite{denisov_universal_2019, can_random_2019, Sa_2020, sa_spectral_2020, costa_spectral2023}.
+Random Liouvillians are the generators of a class of completely-positive and trace-preserving maps, whose spectra match the universal predictions of non-Hermitian random matrix theory \cite{denisov_universal_2019, can_random_2019, Sa_2020, sa_spectral_2020, costa_spectral2023, yang2024decoherence}.
 The procedure we adopt is the following: \begin{itemize} \item We construct a random Liouvillian $\LL$ on a Hilbert space spanned by the orthornormal basis $\{\ket{0}, \ket{1}, \dots \ket{N-1} \}$.
 Following the procedure in Ref.~\cite{Sa_2020}, we define a basis for the operators in the Hilbert space $\{\hat G_i\}$ with $i=0, \ldots, N^2-1$ such that $\operatorname{Tr}[\hat G_i^{\dagger} \hat G_j]=\delta_{i j}$, with $\hat G_0= \hat{\mathbb{1}} / \sqrt{N}$.
 We construct $r$ jump operators as $\hat L_{\mu}= g \sum_{j=1}^{N^2-1} \hat G_j w_{j, \mu}$, with $\hat L_{\mu}$ traceless and $w$ a matrix sampled from a Ginibre ensemble.
-We then draw one instance of the Hamiltonian $\hat{H}$ from a Gaussian unitary ensemble, and define $\LL $ according to Eq.~\eqref{eqs:lindblad_general}. \item We determine the steady state $\hat{\rho}_{\rm ss}$ of this random Liouvillian and diagonalize it as $\hat{\rho}_{\rm ss} = \sum_j p_j \ketbra{\Psi_j}$. \item We extend the Hilbert space to include a new state $\ket{N}$. \item We embed $\LL$ into the larger Hilbert space, and construct the new Liouvillian $\LL' = \LL + \mathcal{D}[\ketbra{N}{\Psi_0}]$, where $\ket{\Psi_0}$ is the most probable eigenstate of $\hat{\rho}_{\rm ss}$.
+We then draw one instance of the Hamiltonian $\hat{H}$ from a Gaussian unitary ensemble, and define $\LL $ according to Eq.~\eqref{eqs:lindblad_general}.
+The coupling parameter is given in terms of the rescaled parameter $g_{\rm eff} = (2r\beta N)^{1/4}g$. \item We determine the steady state $\hat{\rho}_{\rm ss}$ of this random Liouvillian and diagonalize it as $\hat{\rho}_{\rm ss} = \sum_j p_j \ketbra{\Psi_j}$. \item We extend the Hilbert space to include a new state $\ket{N}$. \item We embed $\LL$ into the larger Hilbert space, and construct the new Liouvillian $\LL' = \LL + \mathcal{D}[\ketbra{N}{\Psi_0}]$, where $\ket{\Psi_0}$ is the most probable eigenstate of $\hat{\rho}_{\rm ss}$.
 The new steady state is $\hat{\rho}_{\rm ss}' = \ketbra{N}$ by construction. \end{itemize} The Liouvillian $\LL'$ defines a completely-positive and trace-preserving map.
-In Figure~\ref{fig:enlarged_random_liouvillian}(a) we display its bulk statistics alongside that of $\LL$.
+In Figure~\ref{fig:enlarged_random_liouvillian} (a) we display its bulk statistics alongside that of $\LL$.
 Both $\LL$ and $\LL^\prime$ follow a Ginibre distribution with only the former allowing for steady-state chaos.
-While the spectral statistics is unable to capture the steady-state properties of $\LL^\prime$, we show in Fig.~\ref{fig:enlarged_random_liouvillian}(b) that the SSQT criterion manages to correctly describe its transient chaotic dynamics giving way to an integrable steady state.
-We also signal the efficiency of the method in capturing these features using a limited number of quantum trajectories.
+While the spectral statistics is unable to capture the steady-state properties of $\LL^\prime$, we show in Fig.~\ref{fig:enlarged_random_liouvillian} (b) that the SSQT criterion manages to correctly describe its transient chaotic dynamics giving way to an integrable steady state.

 Notice that this procedure is general, can be extended to non-random Liouvillians, and that the Hilbert space extension can include more than one state.
 From a physical perspective, this mathematical construction is a particular instance of dissipative quantum state engineering \cite{Verstraete_quantum_2009}, where the dynamics of an open quantum system is confined within a small portion of the Hilbert space.